 Ayça Alemdaroğlu - Stanford University

-Ayça Alemdaroğlu is the Associate Director of the Program on Turkey and Research Scholar at the Center on Democracy, Development and the Rule of Law at Stanford University.
+Ayça Alemdaroğlu is the associate director of the program on Turkey and research scholar at the Center on Democracy, Development and the Rule of Law at Stanford University.
 She is a political sociologist, focusing on social and political inequality and change in Turkey and the Middle East.
 Ayça’s recent work examines youth politics, and authoritarianism.
 In “Governing the youth in times of dissent: Essay competitions, politics of history and affective pedagogies” (forthcoming), she examines the politics of history and emotional tactics the Justice and Development Party (AKP) uses in its effort to control, administer and recruit youth.
-She also served as a guest editor for MERIP’s Fall 2018 issue, “Confronting the New Turkey.”

 Sabiha Allouche - University of Exeter

-Sabiha Allouche is a Lecturer in the Department of Politics at the University of Exeter and works in the fields of Gender and Sexuality Studies and Middle East politics.
-While being primarily situated within feminist and queer studies, her work engages with feminist approaches to violence, conflict, migration, and social mobility.
-She has published in IJMES (International Journal of Middle East Studies), JMEWS (Journal of Middle East Women Studies), and WSQ (Women Studies Quarterly).
+Sabiha Allouche is a lecturer in the Institute of Arab and Islamic Studies at the University of Exeter and works in the fields of Gender and Sexuality Studies and Middle East politics.
+While being primarily situated within feminist and queer studies, her work engages with feminist approaches to violence, conflict, migration and social mobility.
+She has published in International Journal of Middle East Studies, Journal of Middle East Women Studies and Women Studies Quarterly.
 She sits on the advisory board of Kohl: A Journal for Body and Gender Research and is a member of BRISMES’ (British Society for Middle Eastern Studies) Council.

 Gregory Brew - Yale University